LukeGrahamLandry/franca/devlog.md

+## parsing (Jun 18)

+- self hosted math ops parsing and ast logging.
+- sometimes convert struct types to arrays when large and all same types. should do more stress tests for weird generated code, like my swift parser generator problem.

 ## give up and use llvm (Jun 15/16/17)

 - empty block. oh but also same label twice. switched to the block before checking if already did that one.